rosanafcunha/website_rosanafcunha/content/post/uefs/index.md

 ---

-I was invited by Professor Dr. Wagner Magalhães to give a lecture to undergraduate students at the Universidade Estadual de Feira de Santana ([UEFS](http://www.uefs.br/)), Bahia, Brazil.
+I was invited by Professor Dr. Walter Cerqueira to give a lecture to undergraduate students at the Universidade Estadual de Feira de Santana ([UEFS](http://www.uefs.br/)), Bahia, Brazil.
 I will talk a little about the Asteroid Class and the research I have developed during my master's degree at the Museum of Zoology of the University of São Paulo ([MZUSP](http://mz.usp.br/pt/pagina-inicial/)).

 ---